Shopify/ui-extensions/.changeset/long-yaks-exist.md

 '@shopify/ui-extensions': patch
 ---

 Supports improvements for new checkout extensibility docs IA.
+Organizes docs by targets, and groups APIs.